Home / Health Reimbursement Arrangements & how they work -- HRA plan document $199

 One reason HRA plans allow such flexibility in spite of tightening group health plan regulations is that it is funded entirely by the employer.
 No employee contributions are allowed in an HRA, which eliminates IRS concerns over a refund of pre-taxed employee contributions.

-This also lets employers keep control of funds and to decide what expenses are reimbursed through the plan, a key point of flexibility popular in HRA plans.
+This also lets employers keep control of funds and to decide what expenses are reimbursed through the

 Important: When integrated with a group health plan, employees may pay their portion of the premiums with pre-tax salary deductions; however, no portion of the HRA may receive employee dollars.